Children's programming on CBS: Action Zone (1994–1997)

-Think CBS Kids and deal with Nelvana/CBS Kidshow (September 1997–September 2000)
+Think CBS Kids (1997–1998)

-In 1997, taking advantage of the tightened Children's Television Act regulations mandated by the Federal Communications Commission that required broadcasters to carry three hours of educational programming each week, CBS launched an all-"educational/informational" Saturday morning lineup for the 1997-98 season, known as Think CBS Kids, replacing CBS Kidz.
-The block – consisted entirely of live-action series (marking the first time that CBS did not feature animated series within its children's program lineup) – included the youth-oriented game show Wheel 2000 (a spin-off of the syndicated Wheel of Fortune, which would ironically become a CBS-distributed property through the company's 2000 acquisition of King World), which aired simultaneously on the Game Show Network.
-Other programs included a magazine series based on Sports Illustrated for Kids, the long-running Beakman's World, the second season of Fudge, and notably, "Weird Al" Yankovic's first regular television series, The Weird Al Show.
+In 1997, taking advantage of the tightened Children's Television Act regulations mandated by the Federal Communications Commission that required broadcasters to carry three hours of educational programming each week, CBS launched an all-"educational/informational" Saturday morning lineup for the 1997-98 season, known as Think CBS Kids (which served as both the block's branding and tagline), replacing CBS Kidz.

+The block consisted entirely of live-action series, marking the first time that CBS did not feature animated series within its children's program lineup.
+Programs included the youth-oriented game show Wheel 2000 (which aired simultaneously on the Game Show Network), a magazine series based on Sports Illustrated for Kids, a revival of the popular PBS television series The New Ghostwriter Mysteries, the long-running Beakman's World carried over from CBS Kidz, the second season of Fudge, and "Weird Al" Yankovic's first regular television series, The Weird Al Show.
 In the News was also briefly revived as part of the Think CBS Kids block, hosted by CBS Radio News Washington correspondent Dan Raviv (in place of original narrators Christopher Glenn and Gary Shepard).

 At this time, CBS reduced its Saturday morning children's program lineup to three hours, with the launch of the two hour-long CBS News Saturday Morning (which eventually evolved into the Saturday edition of The Early Show).
-Since 1997, like other networks, the scheduling of CBS's children's programming has varied depending on the CBS station (for example, then-affiliate KTVT in Fort Worth, Texas – now owned-and-operated by CBS – aired the experimental Think CBS Kids block from 9:00 to 11:00 a.m. on Saturdays and 7:00 to 8:00 a.m. on Sundays from 1997 to 1998).
-Think CBS Kids as a whole suffered from low ratings, resulting in the network canceling most of the shows after four months and replacing Fudge with reruns of CBS Storybreak.
+Since 1997, like other networks, the scheduling of CBS's children's programming has varied depending on the CBS station (for example, then-affiliate KTVT in Fort Worth, Texas—now owned-and-operated by CBS—aired the experimental Think CBS Kids block from 9:00 to 11:00 A.M. on Saturdays and 7:00 to 8:00 A.M. on Sundays from 1997 to 1998).
+Think CBS Kids as a whole suffered from low ratings, resulting in the network canceling all of the shows after four months and even replacing Fudge immediately with reruns of CBS Storybreak for the remaining of the season.

+CBS Kidshow (1998–2000)

 In 1998, CBS began contracting other companies to provide programming material for the network's Saturday morning schedule.
 The first of these blocks was the CBS Kidshow (using the tagline, "The CBS Kidshow: Get in the Act."), which debuted in October of that year and featured programming from the Canada-based animation studio Nelvana (such as Anatole, Mythic Warriors, Birdz, Rescue Heroes and Flying Rhino Junior High), replacing Think CBS Kids.
 In January 1999, Franklin and Rupert switched networks, with the former moving from the CBS lineup to Nickelodeon's preschool block Nick Jr., while the latter moved from Nick Jr. to CBS.